On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

-Understanding CS systems requires one to consider how the system parameters (e.g., the number of measurements and the sparsity of the signal) scale in the regime where the signal is both high-dimensional and extremely sparse.
+While the methods discussed above can be used to numerically compute sparsity thresholds of verification-based reconstruction for irregular LDPC-type measurement matrices, we are particularly interested in understanding how the number of measurements scales when the signal is both high-dimensional and extremely sparse.
 To compare results, we focus on the \emph{oversampling ratio} (i.e., the number of measurements divided by the number of non-zero elements in the signal) required for reconstruction.
-This leads us to a scaling law approach to the standard DE and stopping set analysis.
+This leads us to consider the high-rate scaling of DE and stopping-set analysis.